srikanth-thurakapalli/SalesPrediction/README.md

-# 📊 Sales Analytics and Prediction System
+# 📈 Sales Prediction System Using Machine Learning

 ## Overview

-The **Sales Analytics and Prediction System** is an end-to-end Machine Learning and Data Analytics project developed using Python, Flask, SQL, and Scikit-learn.
-The project analyzes historical sales data, provides business insights through exploratory data analysis (EDA) and SQL queries, and predicts the deal size of a sales order using a trained Machine Learning model.

-The application allows users to enter order details through a web interface and receive an ML-based prediction while also demonstrating data preprocessing, feature engineering, model training, and deployment.
+The **Sales Prediction System Using Machine Learning** is a Django-based web application that predicts the expected sales value for a customer order using a Machine Learning regression model.
+The system is trained on the **Sample Superstore** dataset and provides real-time sales predictions based on order details entered by the user.

+This project demonstrates the integration of **Machine Learning**, **Data Preprocessing**, and **Django Web Development** to build an intelligent business application.

 ---

 ## Problem Statement

-Businesses generate large volumes of sales data every day.
-Analyzing this data manually is time-consuming and makes it difficult to identify trends and support decision-making.

-This project aims to:
+Businesses process thousands of customer orders every day.
+Predicting the expected sales value before processing an order can help improve business planning and decision-making.
+Since sales depend on multiple factors such as product category, customer segment, location, shipping mode, quantity, and discount, manual estimation is difficult.

-* Analyze historical sales data.
+This project uses Machine Learning to predict the expected sales amount from historical sales data.
-* Identify sales trends and customer insights.
-* Train a Machine Learning model using historical records.
-* Predict the deal size of a new sales order.
-* Provide a simple web interface for making predictions.

 ---

+## Objectives

+* Develop a Machine Learning model to predict sales values.
+* Perform data preprocessing and feature engineering.
+* Build a Django web application for real-time sales prediction.
+* Integrate the trained ML model with the web interface.
+* Provide a simple and interactive user experience.

+---

 ## Features

-* Data cleaning and preprocessing using Pandas.
-* Exploratory Data Analysis (EDA).
-* SQL-based business analysis.
+* Predict sales using historical order data.
+* User-friendly web interface built with Django.
-* Machine Learning model training using Random Forest Classifier.
+* Machine Learning model integration.
-* Prediction of Sales Deal Size (Small, Medium, Large).
-* User-friendly Flask web application.
+* Real-time prediction results.
-* Responsive HTML/CSS interface.
+* Clean and responsive interface.
-* Ready for cloud deployment.
+* Easy to extend and deploy.

 ---

 ## Dataset

-The project uses a historical sales dataset containing information such as:
+The project uses the **Sample Superstore** dataset.

+### Input Features

+* Category
+* Sub Category
+* Region
+* State
+* City
+* Segment
-* Order Number
+* Ship Mode
-* Quantity Ordered
+* Quantity
-* Price Each
+* Discount

+### Target Variable

 * Sales
-* Order Date
-* Product Line
-* MSRP
-* Country
-* Territory
-* Customer Details
-* Deal Size
-* Order Status

 ---